Brooke Logan Ogrodnik, Ph.D."Do or Do Not, There is No Try" ~Yoda

 Invitations to Industry

 Designed to connect organizations with PhDs from universities in the Erdős Institute network.
-Running on Mondays at 5pm ET.
 More information can be found here.

 AMS Graduate Chapter

-As the president of the chapter, my goal is to bring talks to the graduate students that are new and help in career building.
+As the president of the chapter, my goal was to bring talks to the graduate students that are new and help in career building.
 More information can be found here.

 The committee organizes: graduate student open house, coffee hour, graduate school fair, etc. Direct questions to email@example.com

-Rutgers University, New Brunswick, NJFall 2015-Present - Graduate University
+Rutgers University, New Brunswick, NJFall 2015-Spring 2021 - Graduate University

 Admitted to Candidacy in November 2018